aws/eks-anywhere/designs/generic-git-provider-gitops.md

 }
 ```

-`GitOpsCOnfig.spec.flux.git.passwordEnvironmentVariable`
-An environment variable which contains the password to be used when authenticating to the git repository

-`GitOpsCOnfig.spec.flux.git.privateKeyPath`
-A path to a private key to be used for authenticating to the Git SSH server

 ### Security
 #### Getting Credentials
 User may provide a private key, a password, or both.
-The private key will be provided via the path to the private key file.
+The private key will be provided via the path to the private key file in an environment variable.
-The password will be provided via an environment variable; the environment variable will be chosen by the user and later validated to exist by us.
+The password will be provided via an environment variable by the user and later validated to exist by us.

 - verify the permissions of the private key file are appropriate (600)
 - only accept environment variables for password